 When one of the parties is a Japanese company, other aspects, sometimes very delicate cultural ones, could add to the situation which should be addressed very carefully and professionally.

-Our corporate experience in several different positions was a great primer for us, and twenty years of professional interpreting experience here in Japan has given us the confidence needed to make the most of suboptimal scenarios.
-Our Japanese-Italian interpreting service has evolved into what we consider to be a critical tool for building successful relationships especially for small and medium-sized western companies that look to the Japanese market with interest but with some apprehension due precisely to sometimes extreme cultural differences and to a still quite strong language barrier.
+Our corporate experience in several different positions was a great primer for us, and more than twenty years of professional interpreting experience here in Japan has given us the confidence needed to make the most of suboptimal scenarios.
+Our Japanese-Italian consecutive interpreting service has evolved into what we consider to be a critical tool for building successful relationships especially for small and medium-sized western companies that look to the Japanese market with interest but with some apprehension due precisely to sometimes extreme cultural differences and to a still quite strong language barrier.